josegomezr/ratoh/README.md

 perl devel_server.pl daemon
 ```

-Now with all services up, send messages with the `publisher.pl`:
+Now with all services up, send messages with the `producer.pl`:

 ```
-bash publisher.pl
+bash producer.pl
 ```

 Dependencies